Freight Shipping Documents 101

 PartnerShip is here to help

 As always, your friends at PartnerShip stand ready to help our customers every step of the way through the shipping process.
 We know you have a business to run – that's why you can count on PartnerShip to help you get the best shipping rates, the best carriers, and the best service for your LTL freight and truckload shipping needs.
-If you need access to any blank forms or documents for shipping, such as a bill of lading, cross-border documents, or carrier claims forms, be sure to check out our shipping forms on PartnerShip.com.
+Contact us today to learn how we can help you ship smarter.